LGBTQ rights in Ceará

-Lesbian, gay, bisexual, transgender and queer (LGBTQ) rights are liberal in Ceará.
-Same-sex marriage is legal in the state.
+Lesbian, gay, bisexual, transgender and queer (LGBTQ) people in the Brazilian state of Ceará enjoy many of the same legal protections available to non-LGBTQ people.
+Same-sex marriage is legal in the state since 2013.

-Same-sex unions
+Recognition of same-sex unions

 On 7 March 2013, Ceará's state general attorney, Francisco Sales Neto, ruled in decision 02/2013 that all notaries statewide are obligated to accept same-sex marriages.
 The decision took effect on 15 March 2013.